takenet/blip-docs/source/includes/en/extensions/broadcast.md

 }
 ```

-As the same way you add some members into a distribution list is possible remove the members.
-To remove a member with `551100001111@0mn.io` identity to a list with `your_distributionList` identifier you must send command with `DELETE` method and command URI with the list and memeber identifier (`/lists/your_distributionList@broadcast.msging.net/recipients/551100001111@0mn.io`)
+As the same way you add some members into a distribution list, it is possible to remove its members.
+To remove a member with `551100001111@0mn.io` identity from a list with `your_distributionList` identifier, you must send a command with `DELETE` method and command URI with the list and memeber identifier (`/lists/your_distributionList@broadcast.msging.net/recipients/551100001111@0mn.io`)

 ###Send message